yyyar/nossock/README.md

 #### Restrictions
 Due to message structure, message body size is limited to `4096 Mb`.
-No idea why you'll want to send such a big message, in any case it worse to split it to lots of smaller parts.
+No idea why you'll want to send such a big message, in any case it worth to split it to lots of smaller parts.

 #### Author